CoderCo-Learning/terraform-starter-kit/modules/aws/vpc/README.md

 - VPC Flow Logs capture metadata only and do not inspect packet payloads
 - Flow Logs are delivered to CloudWatch Logs with a configurable retention period
 - All resources are tagged using the provided `name` and `tags` inputs
+- Automated integration tests are provided using Terratest

 ## Resources Created